SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 This phrase covers the establishment/management of protected areas.
 The general structure is *action + protected areas*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.

 For our interpretation of "protection" we include several types of protected areas (which have different degrees of protection); for example, `no take zone$`, `conservation zone$`, `marine protected area$`.
-The phrase `"protect*" OR "conservation" NEAR/3 "area*" or "zone"` will cover "marine protected areas" and "marine conservation zones". `MPA OR MPAs` is combined with `marine` as without this there are issues with other acronyms (particularly marine predator algorithm (MPA), units of pressure (MPa), Model predication across scales (MPAS)) - this is much more of an issue in the topic approach, but the same change is implemented here for consistency.
+The phrase `"protect*" OR "conservation" NEAR/3 "area*" or "zone"` will cover "marine protected areas" and "marine conservation zones". `MPA OR MPAs` is combined with `marine protected area$` as without this there are issues with other acronyms (particularly marine predator algorithm (MPA), units of pressure (MPa)) - the abbreviation is still included as a search term in the action approach however, as it often occurs together with action terms (after being defined earlier in the abstract, for example).

 ```py
 TS=